Admin Admin

 As crude slates have become heavier, the oil contained in the wastewater entering API separators have also become heavier and closer to the specific gravity of water.

+Therefore, it takes longer for the oil to separate by gravity from the wastewater and the efficiency of the separator may have decreased, sometimes significantly.
 To offset this, some refineries today have taken major steps to reduce water usage at their facilities, which has reduced wastewater flow rate, thereby allowing more time in API separators for heavier oil particles to separate.
 However, designs of units installed many years ago should be reviewed to ensure adequate protection of downstream treatment equipment.

 Oil Emulsions